msupply-foundation/msupply_docs/content/docs/coldchain/introduction.md

 top = false
 +++

-The cold chain features within open mSupply allow you to:
+The cold chain features within Open mSupply allow you to:
 - View and manage temperature sensors
 - Import data from Berlinger Q-tag temperature loggers
 - View logs and breach data from sensors